tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 In this lab, you will:

 * Examine IP address ranges used by the cluster
-* Create additional Calico IP Pools
+* Create an additional Calico IPPool
 * Configure Calico BGP Peering to connect with a network outside of the cluster
 * Configure a namespace to use externally routable IP addresses